-If your route crosses frozen waterways, make sure the ice is thick enough and sound enough to support the total weight of yourself, your passenger (2-UP models), the vehicle and its load.
+If your route crosses frozen waterways, make sure the ice is thick enough and sound enough to support the total weight of yourself, your passenger, the vehicle and its load.
 Be ever watchful of open water it is a sure indication that the ice thickness will vary.

-On 2-UP models, the operator is responsible for the safety of the passenger; in doubt, do not attempt to cross.
+The operator is responsible for the safety of the passenger; in doubt, do not attempt to cross.

 Ice will also affect the control of the vehicle.
 Slow down and do not "gun" the throttle.
-This will only result in spinning of the tires and possible tip over of the vehicle or passenger ejection (2-UP models).
+This will only result in spinning of the tires and possible tip over of the vehicle or passenger ejection.
 Avoid rapid braking.
-This again will possibly result in an uncontrolled slide and tip over of the vehicle or passenger ejection (2-UP models).
+This again will possibly result in an uncontrolled slide and tip over of the vehicle or passenger ejection.
 Slush should be avoided at all times since it could block the operation or controls of the vehicle.